MJX Bugs 4W Short Review

 Automatic Return Home – This is one of the best features of this drone as it will minimise the risks of you losing the drone in mid-flight.
 You can either activate this feature manually by pressing the RTH button on the controller or the app.
 It will activate automatically should you lose connection or when the battery gets too low.

 The drone is easy to fly, especially with its one-button take-off and landing feature.
 It holds up well even if its slightly windy, this is due to its large size and weight.
 It is a fast drone, so for beginners, I would advise you to fly it in its default flight mode which limits how fast the drone goes.
 The video streaming feature is good, although it will only stream in 720p@ 20fps.
-Check out the video below and see how well the drone fly’s.

 This is a good drone that comes with a solid 2K camera and some advanced features, its suitable for everyone but more so for people who have a little flying experience.
 It is a big drone which may put some people off and even when its folded up, it looks bulky.
 However, it fly’s well and all its main features work as they should.
 Click on the button below for more details and its current price.